CyberSource/cybersource-plugins-commercetools/docs/Process-a-Payment-for-CC-With-Payer-Authentication.md

         referenceId
         deviceDataCollectionURL

-7. After completing the Setup event, initialize the enrolment check by updating the payment with the following
+7. Wait for the successful response from the deviceDataCollection and then initialize the enrollment check by updating the payment with the following:

     | Property                            | Value                                   | Required | Notes                                                     |
     | ----------------------------------- | --------------------------------------- | -------- | --------------------------------------------------------- |